French Woodcock Salmis

 3Cooking Instructions

-9. Service: Serve immediately over croutons with the rich, complex sauce.
+9. Service: Serve on toasted brioche with the sauce.

 4Chef's Notes & Pairings